 To feel even safer, he took a table with his back to the wall.

-But as he was drinking and eating heartily, he didn’t notice McDonald slip behind him in the thin space between his chair and the wall.
+But as Dawkins was drinking and eating heartily, he didn’t notice MacDonald slip behind him in the thin space between his chair and the wall.

-Hank didn’t notice McDonald come up behind him, but Darlene McDonald did.
+Dawkins didn’t notice MacDonald come up behind him, but Darlene MacDonald did.

 She saw the gun in her husband’s hand and nodded.

-McDonald shot Hank in the back of his head.
+MacDonald shot Dawkins in the back of his head.

-At that moment, Hayes came up behind Billy Huston and took the young criminal’s neck in an Indian stranglehold, lifting him out of his seat.
-The teller leaped away from the table as Billy Huston passed out from the stranglehold.
+At that moment, Hayes came up behind Billy Huston and took the young criminal by the neck, lifting him out of his seat.
+The teller leaped away from the table as Billy Huston passed out.

-“I’m glad that you and your family weren’t harmed,” I said to Alfred McDonald after listening to his story.
+“I’m glad that you and your family weren’t harmed,” I said to Alfred MacDonald after listening to his story.
 “You took quite a chance.
 Any regrets?”

-“Yeah,” McDonald replied.
+“Yeah,” MacDonald replied.
 “I regret I can’t mount their heads in my office.”